-Sesame oil is especially useful for pacifying Vata.
-It is very nourishing, and prevents the skin from getting excessively dry.
-Sesame oil massaged into the scalp once a week is an excellent way to nourish the scalp and restore the natural balance and luster of hair.
+Sesame oil is especially useful for moisturizing dry, Vata skin types.
+It’s also useful as a treatment for a dry scalp.
+Massage sesame oil into the scalp once a week to restore the natural balance and luster of hair.

 - Try sniffing it (nasya) to lubricate and protect your nose and sinuses, which are the ventilation systems for your brain.
 The oil helps clear mucus out of the sinuses.
 Just dip your little finger in the sesame oil you use for your massage and rub the oil inside of each nostril.
 Then pinch and release your nostrils rapidly while inhaling sharply.

-- Gargle with it for two minutes.
+- Gargle with it for two minutes (oil pulling).
 It's not as bad as it sounds!
 Swish a mouthful of it, then spit it into the toilet and rinse your mouth out with warm water.
 It feels great, draws out mucus and has been shown to reduce gum disease and tartar build-up.

-- Best of all, massage it all over your body to release skin impurities, then bathe or shower with warm water.
-If you have time, a warm tub bath increases circulation and is a means of further purification.
+- Best of all, give yourself a sesame oil massage (abhyanga).
+Massage it all over your body to release skin impurities, then bathe or shower with warm water.
+If you have time, a warm bath increases circulation and is a means of further purification.